IFSCA Global In-House Centres (GIC) Regulations, 2025 A Comprehensive Guide for Financial Institutions

 Eligibility & Structure

 Eligibility under the GIC framework is limited to entities that form part of a recognised Financial Institution Group.
-Applicants may be incorporated entities within IFSC or branches of foreign entities, subject to regulatory approval and compliance with applicable laws.
+Applicants may be incorporated entities within IFSC or branches of foreign entities, subject to regulatory approval and compliance with applicable laws for GIC establishment in IFSC.

 A key eligibility condition is that neither the applicant nor its promoters should belong to jurisdictions identified by the Financial Action Task Force (FATF) as “high-risk jurisdictions subject to call for action.”
 This ensures that IFSC operations maintain strong global credibility and financial integrity.